Serbian Despotate: First reign

 King Tvrtko II of Bosnia came into conflict with the Bosnian noble family of Zlatonosovići in November 1430, over alleged cooperation between Vukašin Zlatonosović and the Serbian Despotate.
-This conflict ended with the death of Vukašin and the complete annihilation of the Zlatonosović family, but directly led into another conflict with Serbia itself.
+This conflict ended with the death of Vukašin and the complete annihilation of the Zlatonosović family, but directly led to another conflict with Serbia itself.
 In the spring of 1433, Despot Đurađ annexed parts of Usora, together with the trade outpost Zvonik (Zvornik) and fortress Teočak.

 Đurađ married his daughter Katarina to Ulrich II of Celje in 1433, a close cousin of the Hungarian Queen, in an effort to secure better relations with Serbia's northern neighbor.
 He was forced to give his other daughter Mara to Sultan Murad II.
 The marriage was arranged in 1433, but Đurađ delayed it until 1435 when the Ottomans threatened him with invasion.
 After the marriage took place, Sultan Murad swore to continue the peace between the Ottoman Empire and Serbia.

 However, this oath would be broken two years later.
 The Ottoman Empire invaded and started pillaging inside Serbia's borders in 1437. Đurađ negotiated an unfavorable peace with the Sultan by giving him the town of Braničevo.
-In 1438 the Sultan attacked again.
+In 1438, the Sultan attacked again.
 This time, the despot had to let them seize Ždrelo and Višesav: the peace that followed was not longer than the previous one.

 Temporary Ottoman occupation

-In 1439 the Ottoman army, headed by the sultan Murad II himself, again attacked and sacked Serbia.
+In 1439, the Ottoman army, headed by the sultan Murad II himself, again attacked and sacked Serbia.
 Despot Đurađ fled to Hungary in May 1439, leaving his son Grgur Branković and Jerina's brother Thomas Kantakouzenos to defend Smederevo.
 After three months of siege, Smederevo fell on August 18, 1439, while Novo Brdo resisted conquest for two entire years, falling on June 27, 1441.
-At that point the only free part of the Despotate that remained was Zeta.
+At that point, the only free part of the Despotate that remained was Zeta.
 The latter, however, was soon attacked by the Venetians and by Voivode Stefan Vukčić Kosača.
 The last of Đurađ's cities in the region were conquered in March 1442.

 The first Ottoman governor of Serbia was Ishak-Beg, who in 1443 was replaced by Isa-Beg Isaković.